dialect-rs/manual/src/ch01-01-prerequisites.md

 linux.
 ## Linear Algebra Libraries
 To be able to compile and run the __DIALECT__ program, it is necessary to download a linear algebra package as a requirement for the ndarray_linalg rust crate.
 You can choose between Intel MKL, OPENBLAS or Netlib by changing the features of ndarray_linalg in the Cargo.toml file according to the documentation ([github page](https://github.com/rust-ndarray/ndarray-linalg)).
 In our experience, the intel MKL library yields the best performance.

+Per default, the Cargo.toml files of DIALECT configure the ndarray_linalg create with "openblas-static", which should download and compile the OPENBLAS library and link it with the DIALECT package.

+If you want to use the linear algebra packages that are already installed on your system, you need to change the feature of ndarray_linalg in the Cargo.toml files to "openblas-system", "intel-mkl-system" or "netlib-system".

+The instructions for the installation of the libraries are provided in the following section.

+## Installation of LINALG packages

 ### Intel MKL
 If you want to compile DIALECT from source using the intel MKL as the linear algebra package, you will need to install it according to the following steps.